hbc/NGS_Data_Analysis_Course/sessionIV/lessons/03_bcbio_nextgen.md

 ![bcbio-input](../img/bcbio-input.png)

 The files we will use as input are the **raw untrimmed FASTQ files**.
-Rather than than moving them and having two copies unneccesarily we can create a *symbolic link* to them.
-Symbolic links refer to a symbolic path indicating the abstract location of another file.
-The syntax is as follows:

-	ln -s {/path/to/file-name} {link-name}

-In our situation we would use:

-	ln -s ~/ngs_course/rnaseq/data/untrimmed_fastq/ raw-data

-This would allow us to access the data directly from another directory without having to provide paths.
+We will need to copy them over from the `untrimmed_fastq` directory and into our current directory:

+	cp ~/ngs_course/rnaseq/data/untrimmed_fastq/*.fq .

 In addition to the data files, `bcbio` requires a **comma separated value file containing sample metadata**.
 The first column must contain the header `samplename` which corresponds to the FASTQ filenames you are running the analysis on.
 You can add a `description` column to change the sample name originally supplied by the file name, to this value (i.e. a short name).
 And finally, any columns that follow can contain additional information on each sample.